borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 `#'gamekit:draw-text` allows us to put a text onto the screen.

-Anyway, quite a cringy snake, but it moves!
+Anyway, quite a cringy snake, but move it does.
 We couldn't ask for more.

 ## Input

 Obvisously, we could and we do ask for more: where's all the interactivity much needed in a game of any kind?
 So let's put a head of our snake at a place under the cursor each time left mouse button is clicked.

 ```common-lisp